AtulMisal/Kubernetes/README.md

 Kubernetes is also knows as k8s because there are 8 characters between k & s. k8s is an container orchastration an management tool.
-   "K8S is an open source system for automating deployment, scalling and managment of containerized application"
+   "K8S is an open source system for automating deployment, scalling and managment of containerized application".
-    container management (orchestration) tool"
+    Also called asccontainer management (orchestration) tool"

 Q) What is mean by Orchestration/Management tool?
   Container orchestration automates the deployment, management, scaling, and networking of containers across the cluster.